 The Second Parent

-In addition to the legal complications surrounding adoption, children, and same-sex relationships; there are a number of social issues and concerns that are frequently discussed.
+Along with the legal complications of adoption, children, and same-sex partners, many social issues and concerns are often discussed.
 This section includes discussions about many of these topics.

 Learn About Same Sex Adoption